101sec/snort-idn/README.md

 `
 `
 `
-This command is now deprecated with `
+This command is now deprecated and replaced with `
 `
 `
 event_filter